Foreign franchise businesses in Thailand

 Professional services in Thailand’s franchise sector

 #1.
-Support and assistance in the adjustment of U.S./international franchise systems to Thailand’s civil law system, regulatory framework, and taxation rules.
+Adoption to Thai laws: Support and assistance in the adjustment of U.S./international franchise systems to Thailand’s civil law system, regulatory framework, and taxation rules.
 Review of current franchise projects regarding compliance under Thai laws and regulations, as well as tax reduction opportunities.

 #2.
-Designing and implementing of a Thai corporate structure as the legal vehicle for the international franchisor in Thailand.
+Corporate structure: Designing and implementing a protected Thai corporate structure as a legal vehicle for the international franchisor in Thailand.
 Also, setting up a Thai Co.
 Ltd. for the franchisee in accordance with requirements set by the franchisor.